delphix/virtualization-sdk/tools/README-dev.md

 1. `virtualenv /path/to/env/root`.
 This should be a Python 2.7 virtualenv.
 2. `source ~/path/ot/env/root/bin/activate`
-3. `pip install -r lock.dev-requirements.txt`.
-This installs the required devlopment packages.
+3. `pip install -r requirements.txt`.
+This installs the required development packages.
-4. `../gradlew makeSetupPy` (this command will generate the setup.py file)
-5. `pip install -e .`
+4. `pip install -e .`

 NOTE: If build reports any issues with 'virtualenv' not found and/or errors finding virtualenv in the PATH, check and make sure virtualenv from Python 2.7 is being used and not from 3.x.
 Few places to check, for e.g. on Mac - /usr/local/bin/virtualenv, ~/Library/Python/2.7/virtualenv.